restuhanputra/dotfiles/README.md

 <br>
 This is my personal configuration for customization gnome and some applications too.

-I hope you understand everything here. wink
+I hope you understand everything here. :wink:

 <br>